 EKOenergy currently accepts:

-- CertifHy’s Guarantee of Origin system for hydrogen.
+- CertifHy’s certification scheme for hydrogen.

 For more information regarding the tracking of renewable gas, see Chapter 5 of EKOenergy’s criteria for renewable gas.